Sahil-Rochlani/daily-code-journal/log.md

+## Day 6 – June 26, 2025
+- Solved the “Asteroid Collision” problem (Stack)
+- Felt like 10x effort due to poor sleep and nervous system flares
+- Still showed up and got it done — consistency over comfort

 ## Day 5 - June 25, 2025
 - Implemented recursive function to print middle element of a stack
 - Wrote logic to check if a stack is sorted (preserving stack)